Sacred Sandalwood: This Ayurvedic Herb is the Epitome of Excellence

 Q: What about Red Sandalwood?
 Is it the same thing?

-A: Red Sandalwood comes from an entirely different species (Pterocarpus Santalinus), related to the legume family, and grows in the Caribbean and Indonesia as well as India.
+A: Red Sandalwood, also known as Red Saunders, comes from an entirely different species (Pterocarpus Santalinus), related to the legume family, and grows in the Caribbean and Indonesia as well as India.
 It is used to balance digestion and skin health, and also helps balance purification through the sweat glands and skin.
-It is found in Healthy Hair and Nails, Elim-Tox, Radiant Skin, and Vital Lady.
+It is found in Radiant Skin, Vital Lady, Liver Balance and Prostate Protection.
+Please note that three of these — Radiant Skin, Liver Balance and Prostate Protection — contain both Sandalwood and Red Sandalwood (listed as Red Saunders).
 Red Sandalwood also is used as a dye, as incense, and as a decorative powder in sacred ceremonies.